genelocwlg/genelocwlg/README.md

 - Computer
 - Cubing

-You can dm in discord, Jerenokun#1924, for any help in programming or talk about anything! 😎
+You can dm in for any help in programming! 😎